niedzielski/dotfiles/readme.md

 ### Chromium

-1. Set chrome://flags/#force-color-profile to sRGB.
+- Set about://flags/#force-color-profile to sRGB.
-2. Disable cache in the DevTools network tab.
+- Disable cache in the DevTools network tab.

-3. Enable do not track.
+#### about://settings/downloads

+- Set Location to `$HOME/desk`.

+#### about://settings/privacy

+- Enable Cookies and other site data -> Send a "do not track" request with your browsing traffic.

+#### about://settings/payments

+- Enable Payment methods -> Save and fill payment methods.
+- Enable Password Manager -> Offer to save passwords.

-##### about://settings
+#### about://settings

 - Check On startup -> Continue where you left off.
 - Make Chromium the default.
-- Change search to DuckDuckGo.
-- Enable classic theme otherwise incognito mode isn't different enough.

-#### chrome://extensions
+#### about://extensions

 - [uBlacklist](https://chrome.google.com/webstore/detail/ublacklist/pncfbmialoiaghdehhbnbhkkgmjanfhe)
 - [uBlock Origin](https://chrome.google.com/webstore/detail/ublock/cjpalhdlnbpafiamejdnhcphjbkeiagm)